-This means a representative Committee which is a miniature of the main House.
-It is appointed or elected by the House or nominated by the Speaker.
+This means a representative Committee which is a A stage where the Senators debate the essence miniature of the main House.
+It is appointed or elected by the House or nominated by the the Bill.
+Speaker.
 A Committee works under the direction of the Speaker and presents its report to the House or the Speaker.
 There are several types of committees as they all deal in specific stipulated areas.